 17. A colleague of mine is an AWARD Fellow.
 Is it possible to have two fellows in the same organization?

-Yes, it is possible to have several fellows from the same institution.
+Yes, it is possible to have several fellows from the same organization or institution.

 18. I was an AWARD Mentor in an earlier round.
 May I apply as a fellow?